Liberal government withdraws court case on First Nations health care

-The Liberal government won't go to court over health care services for First Nations children after reaching an agreement with the parties in a case before the Canadian Human Rights Tribunal.
+The Liberal government is withdrawing a Federal Court challenge over the delivery of health-care services for First Nations children after reaching an agreement with the parties in a case before the Canadian Human Rights Tribunal.

-Indigenous Services Minister Jane Philpott says changes have been made to address two aspects of a ruling the government had wanted to address in Federal Court.
+Indigenous Services Minister Jane Philpott said Thursday that changes have been made to address two aspects of a May tribunal finding the government wanted to address in Federal Court.

+"I really hope today's decision will demonstrate to all the parties involved ... it is in the best interests of children in this country, in this case First Nations children, if we find a way to collaborate," Philpott said speaking outside of the House of Commons.

-In June, the government announced it was going to court to quash parts of a compliance order issued last spring by the quasi-judicial human rights tribunal.
+In June, the Liberal government announced it was going to court to quash parts of a compliance order issued last spring by the quasi-judicial human rights tribunal.

 Specifically, Ottawa took issue with the fact the tribunal wanted requests for health services for First Nations children processed in 12 to 48 hours.
-It was also concerned about the tribunal stipulation it could not cannot use case conferences.
+It was also concerned about the tribunal stipulation it could not case conferences.

-An agreement has now been reached between the government, the First Nations Child and Family Caring Society and the Assembly of First Nations saying there is a legitimate role for clinical case conferencing – discussions related to the delivery of services involving professionals.
+An agreement has now been reached between the government, the First Nations Child and Family Caring Society and the Assembly of First Nations saying there is a legitimate role for clinical case conferences – discussions related to the delivery of services involving professionals.

 It says the tool may be used when "reasonably necessary" to understand a First Nation's child's clinical needs so professionals can access more information on a case.

-The agreement goes on to outline, however, that decisions on service delivery made within a 48-hour window may not always not be in the child's best interests.
+The agreement also says decisions on service delivery made within a 48-hour window may not always not be in the child's best interests.

 "In a situation where irremediable harm is reasonably foreseeable, Canada will make all reasonable efforts to provide immediate crisis intervention supports until an extended response can be developed and implemented," the agreement states.